 to view M2, M73, M72, M15, M71, M27, M13, M92, M56, M57, M39, M31, and M34.
 I

 also viewed the double cluster in Perseus (Caldwell 14), and about 4 double

 stars, including Eta Cassiopeiae.
-All of these objects showed well in the
+All of these objects quite visible in the